jdittrich/userNeedResearchBook/text/allURBook.md

 # Data Gathering

 In this chapter we will learn how to gather data to get to know about the activities, motivations and problems of our research participants.
+We will gather informations by listening to descriptions and explanations of our participants and by observing them working.
+The resulting data will be text and images.

 Contrary to a common misconception of user need research, our inquiry will not be (directly) about future ideas and design – we are will not ask »do you think that a \[gadget\] would help you?«.

-Yes, you *could* ask whether a particular thing would be a great to have in the future.
-But then you   would have to ask again for the next idea you have.
-Furthermore, it is very hard to reliably guess if something would be a great thing to have in the future.
+It  is very hard to reliably guess if something would be a great thing to have in the future and the answer would tell you not much about the actual activities, motivations or problems of the participant.
 Instead of dealing with ideas directly we will find out about the how and why of our participant’s activities and thus set a reliable foundation for our designs.

-Think of your participants as competent in what they do: they are experts in their fields and in their daily work.
+We see our participants as competent in what they do: they are experts in their fields and in their daily work.
 Emphasizing the expertise of the participants is contrary to the idea of designers and programmers as people who improve the lives of those who »don’t get it«.
 Instead of this, we assume that the participants of our research have a reason of doing their work the way they do it.
  We try to find out these reasons behind their activities.
 Getting to know the »how« and »why« of the users actions will allow us to evaluate our ideas (does it match their ideas of good work?) and to get inspiration for new ideas (how can we support this motivation?)

 ## Inform and get Consent

 When you have found a participant, a place, a time and have your equipment ready we can start with the actual research session.

-It is pretty straight forward: be friendly.
+My  advice is  simple: be friendly.
 If you come to their place (which is preferable, since you can observe the actual context) be a nice guest; if they come to your place or you meet in some »neutral space«, be a nice host.